2020-2021 NOVEL CORONAVIRUS

 To reach our coronavirus hotline, dial (423)636-0500.

-Tusculum University continues to track the status of the 2019 NOVEL CORONAVIRUS COVID-19 in the United States and is closely monitoring the outbreak through updates provided by the Centers for Disease Control (CDC) and the Tennessee Department of Health.
+Tusculum University continues to track the status of the 2020-2021 NOVEL CORONAVIRUS in the United States and is closely monitoring the outbreak through updates provided by the Centers for Disease Control (CDC) and the Tennessee Department of Health.

 If you are feeling unwell and have had contact with someone in an affected area within the past 14 days, please contact Student Affairs at 423-636-7315.